 Join our team of school crossing patrols

-- park well away from them, so they can see clearly in both directions
+- park well away from the site, so the patrol can see clearly in both directions.

 - reduce speed and be prepared to stop

-- wait until the crossing patrol person has returned to pavement before moving off
+- wait until the crossing patrol has returned to pavement before moving off

 Sign upside down